Fazendaaa/TypeR/README.md

 # TypeR

-> A superset language implemented in Go that "types" the R language
+> A superset language implemented in Go that types the R language

 ![TypeR logo](./logo/typer.png)